-In other words, if there are so many delicious meat alternatives available and we have access to fruits and vegetables, there really is no excuse.
+In other words, if there are so many delicious meat and dairy alternatives available and we have easy access to fruits and vegetables, there really is no excuse.
 We need to stop viewing animals as food.
 We need to stop thinking of ourselves as the most important Life form on the planet.
 In truth, we are not.
 On the contrary, no other animal has caused more harm and destruction than human beings.
 We are not the pinnacle of creation, we are simply a very small (albeit influential) part of it.
 If human beings were to go extinct tomorrow, every other life form would flourish and thrive… but if for example, we lost the bees, it would completely disrupt the entire ecosystem and every living organism would suffer.

 If you are a Pantheist and you do not see the relevance of honoring Life and minimizing pain and suffering, you nullify yourself and anything intelligent you have to say becomes void and irrelevant.
 Your ideas about Pantheism are distorted and you need to expose yourself to what actually takes place behind the scenes and in the lives of these tormented and abused animals.
 It’s about compassion, pure and simple.
 Respect and consideration for other Life forms, stemming from a deep awareness of the pain and suffering they are made to endure.
 It’s an ethical stance, that’s all.
 A natural progression of Pantheistic thought and ideals.

 Vegans especially get a bad rap, with many people citing how irritating and pushy they can become… but if you don’t respect Life and you don’t respect the views of others who are simply desiring to do no harm to our fellow Earthlings and raise awareness concerning their plight, then I would suggest that you may be completely wrong in your perceptions when it comes to why Vegans are motivated to speak out, raise awareness and influence meat-eaters.
 We are trying to protect and preserve Life, we are trying to improve the *quality* of life for the animals that exist, and we are trying to save the environment, that’s all… and it really is that simple.

-Then you have the common Naturalistic Fallacies that come up time and time again: “It’s natural, it’s the cycle of Life, everything in Nature consumes everything else, everything has to eat something and everything has to die, etc.” Well, to that I would say, that since we are highly evolved, moral beings, not subject to Darwinian Laws, but having excelled beyond “Survival of the Fittest” and the brutal competition of primitive Nature, it should be known and understood that we exist under a completely different paradigm than the rest of the animal kingdom in terms of morality and these modes of thought simply do not apply.
+Then you have the common Naturalistic Fallacies and Appeals to Nature that come up time and time again: “It’s natural, it’s the cycle of Life, everything in Nature consumes everything else, everything has to eat something and everything has to die, etc.” Well, to that I would say, that since we are highly evolved, moral beings, not subject to Darwinian Laws, but having excelled beyond “Survival of the Fittest” and the brutal competition of primitive Nature, it should be known and understood that we exist under a completely different paradigm than the rest of the animal kingdom in terms of morality and these modes of thought simply do not apply.

 Nature has brought us to this point and we as cognitive expressions of the All are now responsible for our actions on an entirely new level.
 In other words, we can now direct and guide our own evolution.
 And as far as I can tell, altruism and cooperation are the only viable ways to sustain ourselves and the only moral path to take for our culture and the survival of the ecosystem.
 Please educate yourself and do not contribute to the regression of our species.
 Pantheism represents progress, human growth and acknowledging the divine in all things, ESPECIALLY living organisms and biological Life.